Leveraging sparse and shared feature activations for disentangled representation learning: Method

 To solve a task in the feature space $\hat{\mathcal{Z}}$ of the backbone module we impose the following regularizer $Reg(\phi)$ on the classification heads $f_\phi$ with parameter $\phi \in \mathbb{R}^{T \times M \times C}$, where $T$ is the number of tasks, $M$ the number of features, and $C$ the number of classes.
 The regularizer is responsible for enforcing the feature minimality and sufficiency properties.
 It is composed of the weighted sum of a sparsity penalty $Reg_{L1}$ and an entropy-based feature sharing penalty: $Reg_{sharing}$

 with scalar weights $\alpha$ and $\beta$.
-The penalty terms are defined by
+The penalty terms are defined by:

-where $\tilde{\phi}_m = \frac{1}{TC}\frac{ \sum_{t,c} |\phi_{t,c,m} |)}{ \sum_{t,c,m} |\phi_{t,c,m} |}$ are the normalized classifier parameters.
+where $\tilde{\phi}_m = \frac{1}{TC}\frac{ \sum_{t,c} |\phi_{t,c,m} |}{ \sum_{t,c,m} |\phi_{t,c,m} |}$ are the normalized classifier parameters.
 Sufficiency is enforced by a sparsity regularizer given by the $L_1$-norm, which constrains classification head to use only a sparse subset of the features.
 Minimality is enforced by the feature sharing term: minimizing the entropy of the distribution of feature importances (i.e. normalized $|\phi_{t}|$) averaged across a mini batch of $T$ tasks, leads to a more peaked distribution of activations across tasks.
-This forces features to cluster across tasks and therefore be reused by different tasks, when useful.
+This forces features to cluster across tasks and therefore be reused by different tasks, when useful.We remark that different choices for the regularizers coming from the linear multitask learning literature (e.g. \cite{lozano2012multi,janati2019wasserstein,jajali:2010}) to enforce sparse sufficiency and minimality are indeed possibile.
+We leave their exploration as a future direction.